Guidance on the collection and reporting of section 75 categories

 Presenting and reporting the data (outputs)

-There is no GSS guidance for reporting on sex.
+There is no GSS harmonised standard for reporting on Sex.
 CHS use the following:

 • Male